jacenko/json-list-app/README.md

  - JQuery for JSON/UI
  - HTML/CSS/JS

-Please don't get any ideas about using JSON to store your customer database.
-This is an example of how JSON objects can be manipulated by the user.
+This is an example of how JSON objects can be manipulated by the front-end and should not be used for customer DBs or other sensitive information.

 ![](http://s9.postimg.org/70da535yn/json_list_app.png)